fmrtl73/pxdocs/content/reference/CLI/encrypted-volumes.md

 Replication Status	 :  Detached
 ```

-You can enable or disable sharing during runtime by passing the `--shared on/off` flag.
+You can enable or disable sharing during runtime by passing the `--sharedv4 on/off` flag.

-Note that volumes must be detached to toggle the `shared` flag during run-time.
+Note that volumes must be detached to toggle the `sharedv4` flag during run-time.

 The Portworx cluster must be authenticated to access the secret store for the encryption keys.